wilsonify/wilsonify.github.io/hugo/content/articles/2017-04-12-movie-narrative-chart.md

 ---
-layout: post
-title: "Movie Narrative Chart"
+categories:
+  - projects
 date: 2017-04-12
-thumbnail: /static/images/thumbnails/thumb.XKCD_movie_narrative_chart_primer.png
-categories: projects
+excerpt_separator: <!--more-->
 tags:
   - movies
   - python
-excerpt_separator: <!--more-->
+thumbnail: /images/thumbnails/thumb.XKCD_movie_narrative_chart_primer.png
+title: Movie Narrative Chart
+url: /2017/04/12/movie-narrative-chart/
 ---

 ## Comic
 There is a great [xkcd](https://xkcd.com/657) about plotting the relationships of characters in a movie.
 I find it a very elegant way to present information that is otherwise a complicated network of changing relationships.